teamschoolthing/schoolthing.org/README.md

 - Current Features

 ## Setup
-Setup will take a bit of time, mainly because I haven't updated the codebase in a while, but hopefully someone can update everything haha.
+Setup will take a bit of time (30-45 mins), mainly because I haven't updated the codebase in a while, but hopefully someone can update everything haha.
 1. Download this project and run `npm install --force`.
 The force tag is required because the version of React here is outdated.
 (Again, if anyone has the time to fix this, please submit a PR!!)

 2. Create a `.env` file in the root folder.
 Fill the file in with the empty values from the next section.

 ### Service Setups
 I use 4 different services for tools on the web app.
 All these services are free/freemium.
-If you don't plan on modifying the codebase, these services are absolutely necessary.
+If you don't plan on modifying the codebase to use other services, these are absolutely necessary.
 Otherwise feel free to skip the next three steps.

 3.1.
 Create a Postgres server.
 I used [Neon](https://neon.tech), setup is super simple.
 After you're done setting it up, copy the Pooled connection URL and unpooled connection URL to your .env file.